jawrainey/jawr-mvc/README.md

->A lightweight MVC framework developed to maintain my [personal website](http://jawrainey.me/ "Jay Rainey").
+>A lightweight MVC framework developed for educational purposes.